 Symptoms of apotemnophobia include:

-We recommend starting with seeking help from a qualified professional.
-See below for our recommendations.
+We recommend seeking help from a qualified professional.
+You can find a local counselor or go with online therapy.
 Depending on your individual assessment, your therapist may recommend one of the following treatment methods:

 Disclosure: Some of the links in this post may be affiliate links, meaning we will receive compensation, at no extra cost to you, if you choose to make a purchase of a recommended product or service.
 We are independently owned and vet our partners thoroughly.